Shock Trauma Air Rescue Service: Nova Scotia

 STARS managed the air ambulance service in Nova Scotia from 1996 until 2001, when their contract was not renewed.
 Then Health Minister Jamie Muir, cited "fundamental differences" regarding the foundation's corporate fundraising.

 Funding

 STARS is a non-profit charitable organization.
 The Shock Trauma Air Rescue Service Foundation (STARS Foundation) is the fundraising arm for STARS.
 Funding needs are met through private donations received from individuals, service groups, businesses, corporations and affiliation agreements with provincial governments.

 STARS also holds lotteries in Alberta and Saskatchewan which are the single largest source of fundraising for the organization.
 Financial statements and annual reports are available at the STARS website.

+Expenses

+During the 2023 fiscal period, the Shock Trauma Air Rescue Service charitable organization had an expense total of $78,657,331, 87.80% of which went to charitable programs and 12.20% went to management and administration.
+The funding arm of STARS, the Shock Trauma Air Rescue Service Foundation, had an expense total of $56,287,458 during the 2023 fiscal period.
+Of that total, 51.73% went to STARS, 45.30% went to fundraising, and 2.97% went to management and administration.